Leptanilla japonica

 Leptanilla japonica is an uncommon highly migratory, subterranean ant found in Japan.
 They are tiny insects, with workers measuring about 1.2 mm and queens reaching to about 1.8 mm, and live in very small colonies of only a few hundred individuals at a time (as compared to the 60,000 to 20,000,000 individuals of legionary ant colonies.)
 Its sexual development follows a seasonal cycle that affects the colony's migration and feeding habits, and vice versa.
-L. japonica exhibits specialized predation, with prey consisting mainly of geophilomorph centipedes, a less reliable food source that also contributes to their high rate of nest migration.
+L. japonica exhibits specialized predation, with prey consisting mainly of Geophilomorpha, a less reliable food source that also contributes to their high rate of nest migration.
 Like ants of genera Amblyopone and Proceratium, the genus Leptanilla engages in larval hemolymph feeding (LHF), with the queen using no other form of sustenance.
 LHF is an advantageous alternative to the more costly cannibalism.
 Unlike any other ant, however, members of Leptanilla, including L. japonica, have evolved a specialized organ dubbed the “larval hemolymph tap” that reduces the damage LHF inflicts on the larvae.
 LHF has become this species' main form of nutrition.